The Implications of Low Focal Ratio of f/5

 Mount

-The StarBlast 6 uses the same tabletop “Dobsonian” mount design as its smaller cousins.
-Sticklers will note that it’s technically a single-arm fork design, with the scope pivoting up and down on a single bolt and Nylon/felt bushing while it moves in azimuth (left-right) on Teflon pads as in the Dobsonian.
 It also includes a tension adjustment knob, which allows you to set the right friction so that the optical tube does not move on its own.
 If you purchase additional eyepieces, a Barlow lens, or other accessories that go in the focuser, you will likely make adjustments to this knob during the night to compensate for the changing weight and balance.
-You can also just slide the tube in the pair of tube rings to adjust for balance and rotate the eyepiece to a more comfortable position.

-The large footprint of the mount and the weight of the whole package may lead to some difficulty in finding a suitable surface to set the scope on, arguably its biggest drawback.
+The large footprint of the mount and the weight of the whole package may lead to some difficulty in finding a suitable surface to set the scope on, which I’d argue is the mount’s biggest drawback.
 Some people love the tabletop design and some do not.
 This is purely a matter of personal preference.

 Should I buy a Used Orion StarBlast 6?